Self defence (Hosinsul)

-Self defense is something that cannot be practised alone.
+Self defence is something that cannot be practised alone.
 You will need a partner that has equal strength.
 You will learn how to react (and how not to react), proper freeing techniques, locks and strangling techniques.

 The following techniques are generally (this is not a rule, of course) practised (where the opponent either uses his body (i.e. hands), a knife or a stick):